AndyDanian/chempyI/README.md

 	* Program: the atomic mass porcentage from molecule formule
 	* Program: calculate quantities of ideal gases from its equation
 	* Program: pH titulation
-	* Program: number of electrons transferred in a redox reaction
+	* Program: Substance oxidized and reduced in redox reaction

 * Module 2